Fairly often, critics demand “proof” from me that the claims of Mormonism are true.

 The claims of Mormonism are, I think, right about where they’re supposed to be: Not so obviously true as to coerce acceptance, and not so obviously false as to make acceptance illegitimate.

-I’m can’t agree with my fellow believers who imagine that the evidence for Mormonism is so strong that only deliberate, willful blindness can explain failure to be persuaded.
+I can’t agree with some of my fellow believers, who imagine that the evidence for Mormonism is so strong that only deliberate, willful blindness can explain failure to be persuaded.
 But I also reject the claim of detractors of Mormonism, that its falsehood is so transparently obvious that only naked dishonesty or ignorance can account for failure to recognize it.

 All that said, though, I personally think that there are certain pieces of evidence — I’ve always ranked the testimonies of the Witnesses high among them — that tilt even a secular judgment toward the truth of Mormonism.
 But critics nonetheless can, and do, reject those testimonies.

-Ultimately, under conditions of insufficient data, we can choose to make no decision — which is, itself, a decision — or else we must summon up everything we have, including what are sometimes called “gut feelings,” and make our choice.
+Ultimately, under conditions of insufficient data, we can choose to make no decision — which is, itself, a decision — or else we must summon up everything we have, including (for Latter-day Saints) the testimony of the Spirit, but also, in various degrees, what are sometimes called “gut feelings,” and make our choice.
 It’s in this somewhat shadowy realm, in which “we see through a glass, darkly,” that our decision to be disciples or not must necessarily be made.